automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Tianyulong.md

 # Tianyulong
-## Description: Why did this ornithopod have feathers?
+## Why did this ornithopod have feathers?